aengl/lsi/README.md

 ## Command line arguments

 - You can pass an optional positional argument that will apply an initial filter.
-- `--simple`: Enters simple mode for terminals that don't support defining custom colors. `Terminal` on macOS will need this, but `iTerm` will work fine without it.
+- `-s/--simple`: Enters simple mode for terminals that don't support defining custom colors. `Terminal` on macOS will need this, but `iTerm` will work fine without it.
+- `-m/--mouse`: Experimental mouse support.
+Not recommended.
+- `-w/--watch`: Watches the todo.txt for changes and respond to changes in real-time.